davefng/GetData3/CodeBook.md

 - fBodyGyroMag
 - fBodyGyroJerkMag

-##SELECTION OF VARIABLES FOR THE FINAL TIDY DATA SET
+##SELECTION OF VARIABLES FOR THE FINAL TIDY DATA SETs

 The final tidy data set includes variables that account for the mean, standard deviation, and mean  frequencies.
 The requirements were to find the mean and standard deviation for each measurement.
 The mean  frequencies were included because the mean frequencies are the Weighted average of the frequency  components, which is still a mean value.